kkonopko/kkonopko.github.io/_posts/2020-03-18-taking-advantage-of-fde.md

 ## Summary

-This is just yet another option for setting up dist encryption and partitioning.
+This is just yet another option for setting up disk encryption and partitioning.
 This seems to work very well for me, and so far is the best I've come up with so far.
 Far on the horizon might be trying the same with Alpine Linux, but for now I stick with Arch Linux.